Dancing with the Stars (American TV series): Withdrawals

 In season sixteen, Olympic figure skating champion Dorothy Hamill had to withdraw from the competition due to doctor's orders for a spinal injury.
 A cyst had developed near her lower spine, and was pinching off the nerve in that area.
 Either boxing champion Victor Ortiz or reality television star Lisa Vanderpump would have been eliminated, but Hamill withdrew before the results could be announced, meaning that no one was eliminated that week.

 In season eighteen, week three, actor Billy Dee Williams withdrew, by advice from a doctor, due to a chronic back problem, which resulted in no elimination that week.

 In season twenty-one, week three, reality television star Kim Zolciak-Biermann was forced to withdraw from the competition after suffering a blood clot which resulted in a mini stroke, which resulted in no elimination that week.
 Tamar Braxton also withdrew from the season due to blood clots in her lungs making it the first season to have two withdrawals in it.

 In season twenty eight, Christie Brinkley withdrew from the competition a week before the season premiere, due to injuring her arm during rehearsal and needing sudden surgery.
 She was replaced by her daughter, Sailor, with only a few days to practice prior to the season premiere.
 Later that season, Ray Lewis withdrew from the competition in the third week due to a toe injury he sustained during rehearsal that needed surgery.

 In Season 29 during the 8th week, television host Jeannie Mai withdrew from the show after being hospitalized for epiglottitis.
 As a result, the double elimination that was supposed to happen did not take place.
 Only one couple, Chrishell Stause and Gleb Savchenko, were eliminated that night.

 In Season 31 during the 5th week, movie star Selma Blair withdrew from the show to prevent her health from further deteriorating due to her multiple sclerosis.
 This marks the first time where a celebrity got the first perfect score of the season and withdrew on the same episode.
-As a result, there were no elimination that first night of the 5th week.
+As a result, there was no elimination that first night of the 5th week.